Undergraduate Research in Biology

 Faculty should agree to be an independent study course sponsor if able to provide adequate mentoring and advising throughout the semester.

 It is the joint responsibility of the student-faculty pair to ensure that the student is intellectually involved in an original research project with expectations appropriate to their level of education and experience.

-Sponsors will evaluate the work of the student, based on a pre-determined criteria discussed with the student at the onset of the semester.
-Criteria for evaluation are submitted in the project proposal form, which the student forwards to the Office of Biology Undergraduate Education.
+Sponsors will evaluate the work of the student, based on pre-determined criteria discussed with the student at the onset of the semester.
+Criteria for evaluation are submitted in the project proposal form described above.

-BIOL 1950 and 1960 are formal courses and so students are expected to work 180 hours on the project.
+BIOL 1950, 1960, 0960 are formal courses and so students are expected to work 180 hours on the project.
 Faculty should work with students to set a reasonable work schedule for an independent study course that amounts to ~12 hours of total work each week.
 This includes work in and out of the lab/research site.

-A grading alternative (ABC/NC or S/NC) must be determined in advance, in consultation with the student.
+A grading selection (ABC/NC or S/NC) must be determined in advance, in consultation with the student.
 Faculty are expected to submit the grade by the Registrar's deadline.

 Faculty outside of BioMed may serve as the primary sponsor for biology students pursuing independent study, but should do so using their home department's independent study course number.

-Faculty may contact Dean Katherine Smith with questions about independent study.
+Faculty may contact Dean Achilli with questions about independent study at anytime.